flyteorg/flyte/rfc/system/0001-flyte-execution-tags.md

 ## 1 Executive Summary

-Flyte currently provides no visual ways of grouping executions and other entities with a “project” and “domain”.
+Flyte currently provides no visual ways of grouping executions and other entities apart from with a “project” and “domain”.
 Usually a project is used by a team of engineers and/or researchers, and sometimes they may be  experimenting in isolation or running multiple co-horts of experiments.
 Also, there are cases in which grouping executions by a group might make them easier to find and